google/model-viewer/packages/model-viewer/POLYFILLS.md

 `<model-viewer>` work.
 However, if Intersection Observer is not available, the general performance characteristics of `<model-viewer>` will be worse overall.

-Unlike Resize Observer, there is not fallback for Intersection Observer unles you use a polyfill.
+Unlike Resize Observer, there is not a fallback for Intersection Observer unles you use a polyfill.

 ### Regarding `:focus-visible`